 Cherepovets places of interest

-Resurrection church is the oldest building in Cherepovets (1756).
-It is located in the historical part of the city - on Sobornaya gorka - on the place of ancient settlement.
-Resurrection church is one of the two churches open in Cherepovets.
+Resurrection Church is the oldest building in Cherepovets (1756).
+It is located in the historical part of the city - on Sobornaya Hill - on the place of an ancient settlement.

-Another one is Christmas church reconstructed in 1996 after its complete destruction.
-White church with the high belfry is located in one of recreation areas, close to it there is Victory Park and the beach.
+Church of the Nativity, reconstructed in 1996, is a white church with a high belfry located in one of the recreation areas, close to Victory Park and the beach.

-There are 33 art monuments in Cherepovets.
-Oktyabrsky bridge across the Sheksna River opened in 1979 and being a unique construction at that time is one of the symbols of the city.
+There are dozens of art monuments in Cherepovets.
+Oktyabrsky Bridge across the Sheksna River, opened in 1979, is one of the symbols of the city.

 On the outskirts, you can find architectural monuments of federal importance: St. Nickolas wooden church (1673) in Dmitrovo; Virgin Assumption Church (1694) in Nelazskoye; Vladimirovka Estate (1899) located in a picturesque area, about 40 km away from the city.